tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 ## Exercise 3: getting help

-When using a tool infrequently it is easy to forget what the commands do.
+When using a tool infrequently it is easy to forget what the commands are named and what they do.
 However, using the ``help`` command it is easy to refresh your memory.

 ```
 (Pdb) help